Eight IRS Tax Penalties

 The penalty for disregarding IRS rules or regulations may be avoided if you have a reasonable basis for your position.
 You must disclose your position on Form 8275 or Form 8275-R in the case of a good faith position contrary to a regulation.

-If you have employees, using a repurtable payroll service is a smart move.
+If you have employees, using a reputable payroll service is a smart move.
 They're fairly inexpensive, reliable, save you tons of work and compliance headaches, and prevent you from getting slapped with stiff IRS penalties.
-Check out Paychex Payroll Services for small business payroll needs and the options they offer.

 For Freelancers and independent Contractors